ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 updating the StartUp.cs file according to the slides initially the file didnt work, so i had to make the class public in the UnitOfWorks.cs and Extend the class in the UnitOfWork.cs

+1833
+Craeted a New Controller called CategoryController.cs in the Areas/Admin folder and then updated according to the slides and faced an error Error was that one of the functions called GetAll() wasnt defiend So i had to extend the interface ICategoryRepository.cs with the <Category>
+and it started workin just fine.